 9.0 Conclusion

-The aim of the project was Predicting House Prices Using ML Models, the project was completed successfully and the iterative development process strengthened the final approach., The most accurate model being xgboost, this could be due to the simplicity and efficient way of predicting (Yadav, 2024).
+The aim of the project was Predicting House Prices Using ML Models, the project was completed successfully and the iterative development process strengthened the final approach.
+The most accurate model being xgboost, this could be due to the simplicity and efficient way of predicting (Yadav, 2024).

 Future ways improve the project involves increasing the size of the dataset with brand new data, which is up to data, this will increase the accuracy and could involve predicting future trends into the future.
 This will be used to help with real estate and personal sellers know when is best to buy or sell their house (Zhang, 2025).

-Compared to both studies my decision tree shows a large difference with it being very inaccurate, comparing against the 2nd study linear regression MAE came out at 88,000 with this project coming out at 66,000 that shows a 22,000 improvement, however the r^2 score for their study came out higher showing a more accurate model.
+Compared to both studies thedecision tree shows a large difference with it being very inaccurate, comparing against the 2nd study linear regression MAE came out at 88,000 with this project coming out at 66,000 that shows a 22,000 improvement, however the r^2 score for their study came out higher showing a more accurate model.

 Using SHAP allowed the model’s predictions to be interpreted and validated beyond pure accuracy metrics this also helped with the black box concern of models by improving the transparency and reducing the ethical concern many users and stakeholders have (Lomash Bhuva, 2025).
 This answered the 2nd research question with the 1st being answered by the performance of XGBoost whilst still being below the accuracy of the case studies it showed a significant increase in performance compared to linear regression.